jupyter-server/enterprise_gateway/docs/source/config-options.md

       is enabled (True) or not (False).
 This feature is currently in experimental stages but we intend to flip the default value to True at some point.

-  EG_PROXY_LAUNCH_LOG=/tmp/jeg_proxy_launch.log
+  EG_KERNEL_LOG_DIR=/tmp
-      The log file used during remote kernel launches of DistributedProcessProxy based kernels.
-This file should be consulted when kernel operations are not working as expected.
-Note that it will contain output from multiple kernels.
+      The directory used during remote kernel launches of DistributedProcessProxy kernels.
+Files in this directory will be of the form kernel-<kernel_id>.log.

   EG_KERNEL_LAUNCH_TIMEOUT=30
       The time (in seconds) Enterprise Gateway will wait for a kernel's startup